OpenNews/srccon-work/transcription.md

 ## Transcription

-Our captioner will provide live transcription of all our talks at SRCCON:WORK, and links to the archives will remain below.
+Live transcription of all our talks at SRCCON:WORK are below.
 We'll also transcribe several sessions for publication later on.

 <div>
     <h3>Thursday</h3>